cwchentw/lightweight-cms/content/write-posts.md

 Another paragraph with some text.
 ```

-Here are exposed fields of front matters:
+Here are the exposed fields of front matters if available:

 * `title`
 * `author`